Using LINQ to Query MongoDB in a .NET Core Application

 Rate this tutorial

-If you've been keeping up with my series of tutorials around .NET Core and MongoDB, you'll likely remember that we explored as well as .
+If you've been keeping up with my series of tutorials around .NET Core and MongoDB, you'll likely remember that we explored using the Find operator to query for documents as well as an aggregation pipeline.
 Neither of these previously explored subjects are too difficult, but depending on what you're trying to accomplish, they could be a little messy.
 Not to mention, they aren't necessarily "the .NET way" of doing business.

 This is where LINQ comes into the mix of things!